Azure/autorest.csharp/readme.md

 #### Change the hierarchy of a property in the serialized JSON

-If you want to change the layer of the property in the json, you can add all the elements in the json path of your property to the attribute, then the generator will generate the property into the JSON in the correct hierarchy.
+If you want to change the layer of the property in the json, you can add all the elements in the json path of your property to the attribute using an array, the generator will generate the property into the JSON in the correct hierarchy.

-**NOTE: Introducing extra layers in serialized JSON only works for mgmt plane and HLC models, does not work for DPG models.**
+**NOTE: Introducing extra layers in serialized JSON only works for MPG and HLC models, does not work for DPG models.**

 For instance, we want to move `Name` property in the model `Cat` to make it serialized under property `properties` and rename to `catName`.